 Some themes are built for speed, effectiveness, and efficiency, while others take the approach that more=better and comes with every bell and whistle you can and can’t imagine.

-Pick the former for a much faster site and lower CPU usages.
+Pick the former for a much faster site and lower CPU usage.

-Check out this list of best WordPress themes for a spark of inspiration.
+Check out this list of the best WordPress themes for a spark of inspiration.

 #21- Delete Unused Plugins and Themes